jcausey-astate/gitpitch-generate/README.md

 # `gitpitch-generate`
 A tool for generating groups of related presentations using GitPitch quickly and easily.

+## ARCHIVED Repo
+As of Oct 1, 2020, GitPitch went to version 4.0 which changed the architecture and pricing model significantly.
+I am not sure that this tool will work with version 4.0, and I do not intend to update the codebase, as I am migrating away from GitPitch for my own class lecture slides.
+Feel free to fork this repo if you find it useful though!

 ## Synopsis
 This tool will automatically look for source Markdown and optionally corresponding YAML files in the "assets/src" directory (relative to the current working directory), or